 FDI in Figures

 The strengths of the UAE include its political and economic stability, easy access to oil resources, low energy costs, a willingness to diversify the economy and high purchasing power.
 The absence of direct business taxation (excluding banks, oil companies and telecommunications operators – see after) and direct income taxation, exchange controls and any limitations on the repatriation of capital, as well as the existence of a strong and profitable banking sector, plus a large pool of expatriate labour, are the country's undeniable assets.
-In addition, the UAE further liberalised its FDI regime with the promulgation of the “FDI Decree 2020”, which further facilitated foreign investment by extending some of the free zone incentives to the wider economy.
+In addition, the UAE further liberalised its FDI regime with the promulgation of the “FDI Decree 2020”, which facilitated foreign investment by extending some of the free zone incentives to the wider economy.
 A decision of the Federal cabinet allowed up to 100% foreign ownership for 122 economic activities across 13 industry sectors.
 The government also launched 50 economic initiatives aimed at making the country more competitive and attracting USD 150 billion into domestic projects by 2030.
 A slew of 40 laws covering trade, online security, copyright, residency, narcotics and other social issues was implemented, and government entities shifted to a four-and-a-half-day working week (Oxford Business Group).
-Starting from January 2023, Law No 25 of 2022 promotes both local and international investment in various industries, including food processing, steel, aluminium, plastics, hydrogen, aerospace, petrochemicals, pharmaceuticals, medical technology, and agricultural technology.
+Starting from January 2023, Law No. 25 of 2022 promotes both local and international investment in various industries, including food processing, steel, aluminium, plastics, hydrogen, aerospace, petrochemicals, pharmaceuticals, medical technology, and agricultural technology.
 This legislation aims to assist manufacturers by simplifying industrial licensing processes, facilitating feasibility studies, and providing financial incentives.
 It is part of the UAE Ministry of Industry's Technological Transformation Program (TTP), emphasizing the advancement of manufacturing technology.
+The UAE also launched the "National Investment Strategy 2031" to double cumulative FDI between 2025 and 2031, raising FDI's share of the economy from 15% to 30%.
+The plan targets increasing FDI stock to AED 1.3 trillion and tripling the cumulative FDI balance to AED 2.2 trillion by 2031.
 On the other hand, the country’s main weaknesses are the small size of its domestic market, the dependence on imports and the international financial situation, as well as on the hydrocarbon sector.
 Furthermore, the UAE introduced a federal corporate tax on business profits starting in 2023, with a headline rate of 9% (for incomes exceeding a particular threshold).
 Several exemptions are available for businesses operating across strategic sectors (e.g. exploitation of UAE natural resources, Government-controlled entities, pension or social security funds, certain investment funds, etc.).
-The UAE ranks 24th out of 82 countries in the Economist Business Environment ranking and 10th in the 2023 World Competitiveness Index.
+The UAE ranks 7th in the 2024 World Competitiveness Index and 22nd out of 184 in the latest Index of Economic Freedom.

 Foreign Direct Investment |